This month marks the beginning of our new "Farm of the Month" series on the Tend Blog, where we

 How did you get into farming?

 Tell us about the story of your farm – how did you (and your farm partner) get started?
-What was that like?
-What challenges did you encounter?
+What was

 What are some important things you’ve learned since you started at your farm?

 In my case I would narrow it to a single important thing - ask fellow farmers for their advice.
-Doing so has helped me immensely.

 What is the most challenging aspect given the location of your farm?